Jmlucero1984/PowerPanel/README.md

 # POWER PANEL
-## Plug cables in panels to visualize transfers o whatever you want
+## Description
-Using of Shader, Vertex and Index data.
+Plug cables in panels to visualize transfers o whatever you want in Cocos Creator 3.7 Using of Shader, Vertex and Index data.
 *Still in progress*